What hiring managers actually look for

 How to structure your resume, section by section

 The order matters.
-Here's what a strong sales resume guide looks like from top to bottom:
+Here is what a strong salesperson resume looks like from top to bottom:

 1. Contact header